tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

   LIMIT 5;
   ```

 * When calculating averages, average values can be lengthy in terms of their decimal places.
-Therefore, the `ROUND` function can be used to limit the results to the desired decimal place (in this case two decimal places).
+Therefore, the `ROUND` function can be used to limit the results to the desired decimal place (in this case, two decimal places).

   ```sql
   SELECT customer_id, ROUND(AVG(amount), 2) AS average_payment_amount